 Whether it is a multiple vehicle collision or a single car accident, negligence accounts for many rollover accidents.
 Injuries from rollover accidents are often severe.
 You should not have to suffer through such traumatic circumstances that were caused by somebody else’s negligence.
 You should consider contacting a car accident attorney experienced with rollover accidents.
 Due to the severe nature of rollover accidents, you should consult with an attorney who is not only willing to pursue compensation aggressively, but has the empathy to navigate these challenging times delicately.
 Attorneys at SMT Legal have the right blend of aggression and compassion to represent any rollover accident client.

 Single Vehicle Rollover Accidents

-Failing or defective tires are the cause for many rollover accidents.
+Failing or defective tires are the cause of many rollover accidents.
 Manufacturing defects or improper tire installation can cause tires to wear prematurely or blowout on the roadway.
-When this occurs traveling at a highspeed, it can cause vehicles to flip.
+When this occurs traveling at a high speed, it can cause vehicles to flip.
 Negligent tire manufacturers or designers can be held responsible for damages in a rollover accident.

 Aside from seatbelt malfunctions, defect roof supports can increase the severity of rollover injuries.
 Rollover accidents are particularly devastating when the roof caves in or crushes.
 While this can sometimes be unavoidable, many can be prevented or lessened if roof support pillars are properly designed and installed.
 Additionally, malfunctioning roof support systems can make it hard to escape a vehicle after a rollover accident.